YunoHost-Apps/prosody_ynh/README.md

   * vjud (Users directory) (help welcomed!)

 🙋 TODO (help welcomed!):
-  * do migration from Metronome datas to Prosody
   * if applicable manage migration from upstream version of coturn app
   * usability by other apps:
     * [PeerTube](https://github.com/YunoHost-Apps/peertube_ynh): to be tested